Pupils in Year 5 are in split into two classes: 5A and 5Alpha.

 In early July, Year 5 pupils also have the opportunity to attend a residential trip at Explore in Suffolk where they participate in a range of outdoor activities.

-Homework, which helps pupils practise their learning, is set on a Friday and is due in on the following Wednesday.
-It will usually involve spelling and arithmetic.
-Pupils are also expected to read daily and record this on their class chart.
+Homework, which helps pupils practise their learning, is set on a Friday and is due in on the following Thursday.
+It will usually involve spelling, English and arithmetic.
+Pupils are also expected to read daily and record this on their class chart and in their reading record.
 They will also be expected to continue to learn their times tables in order to ensure that by the end of Year 5 they have a rapid recall of these.

-The following strands will be covered across the three terms:
+The following strands will be covered across the three terms through our ‘Maths No Problem’ scheme:

-Times tables will also be practised on a daily basis alongside the above units.
+Times tables will also be practised on a weekly basis alongside the above units.

 To enable them to prepare for their final year in primary school, both classes will spend a week in Year 6 during July 2017 with their new teachers.